damurka/cancerscreening/README.md

 ### Breast cancer screening function
 - Get the target population for clinical breast examination - `cbe_target_population`
 - Get the target population for breast cancer screening with mammogram - `mammogram_target_population`
-- Clinical breast examination performed - `get_cbe_conducted` function
+- Clinical breast examination performed - `get_breast_cbe` function
-- Breast cancer screening using mammograms - `get_mammogram_screened` function
+- Breast cancer screening using mammograms - `get_breast_mammogram` function

 The following is a basic example to show how to download cervical cancer screening data: